AlfrescoArchive/alfresco-anaxes-shipyard/docs/adrs/0007-applying-extensions-to-docker-images.md

 ## Decision

-Given the number of disadvantages to applying extensions at runtime, customers are already used to applying their own extensions and they're having to learn a new deployment mechanism anyway, we are selecting the build time option.
+We will proceed with the build time option as there are a number of disadvantages to applying extensions at runtime, customers are already used to applying their own extensions and they're having to learn a new deployment mechanism anyway.

-As a company we will release a small number of images with and without common AMPs applied.
+We will release a small number of images with and without common AMPs applied.

 ## Consequences